 Fitness trackers have become increasingly popular over the past few years.
 They are great for tracking daily activity, setting fitness goals and keeping up motivation on the journey to becoming healthy.
 Recently, there has been an influx of fitness tracker apps to track daily activity right to your smartphone.
 But the accuracy and abilities of these apps alone cannot really give you a full picture of your progress.
 So to get a more accurate view of your fitness, it can be good to add a fitness tracker into your everyday schedule.

 But with so many different devices and apps to choose from, it’s hard to tell which fitness tracker will be right for you.
 Whether you wish to lose weight, track and monitor your daily activity or use a fitness tracker for a specific sport, we are here to help!

-We have put the most popular fitness trackers through their paces to bring you a list of the best fitness trackers in 2016.
+We have put the most popular fitness trackers through their paces to bring you a list of the best fitness trackers.
 Each has been judged on: what they measure, battery life, practicality and accuracy for different kinds of activity.

 With so many fitness trackers on the market and so much to take into consideration, which fitness tracker will be right for you?

 - 3 Or maybe..
 A Smartwatch